ammarhakim/gkyl-doc/source/index.rst

 .. toctree::
   :maxdepth: 2

-  about
+  gkyl/about
   license
-  install
-  applications
-  devnotes
+  gkyl/install
+  gkyl/applications
+  gkyl/devnotes

+And now for something completely different:

 Postgkyl Documentation
 ----------------------

-Postgkyl is a command line tool for post-processing Gkeyll 1.0 and Gkyl data.
+Postgkyl is a command line tool and Python package for post-processing Gkeyll 1.0 and Gkyl data.
 Postgkyl allows the user to read data from HDF5 and ADIOS BP files, manipulate the data in many wonderful ways and then save or plot the results.

 .. toctree::
   :maxdepth: 2

-  install-pgkyl
-  pgkyl-docs
+  postgkyl/install
+  postgkyl/climode